philipsouthwell/mezzanine-slideshows/README.rst

    .. code:: html

-        <script src="{% static "mezzanine-slideshows/js/better-simple-slideshow.min.js" %}"></script>
+        <script src="{% static "mezzanine-slideshows/js/owl.carousel.js" %}"></script>
         <script src="{% static "mezzanine-slideshows/js/jquery.magnific-popup.js" %}"></script>
-        {% include "includes/mezzanine-slideshows-js.html" %}

 6. This step is key.
 Without it no slideshows will appear.
-Add the following code to any place you wish a template to check whether a slideshow should be displayed:
+Add the following code to any place you wish a template to check whether a slideshow should be displayed.
+If a slideshow is dues to show on that page it will be displayed at that place in the template:

    .. code:: html